tcoderwang913/EmailService/README.md

 ====================================

-It comprises two major components:
+It is comprises of two major components:

     1) A GUI that users use to input relevant email information such as:

-          1.a) To: the recipient email address
+        1.a) To: the recipient's email address
-          1.b) Subject: subject of the email
+        1.b) Subject: the subject of the email
-          1.c) Attach: the name of the file you would like to attach as attachment 1.d) A textbox that users input text messages 1.e) Send button: After all the above necessary information are filled, simply click the "Send" button, it will send the email to the recipient specified in the "To" field
+        1.c) Attach: the name of the files you would like to attach as attachment 1.d) A text area that users input text messages 1.e) Send button: After all the above necessary information are filled, simply click the "Send" button, it will send the email to the recipient specified in the "To" field

      2)The backend that handles the email sending service.
-It relies on the two email service providers and the Python Email and SMTP library.
+It relies on the two email service providers: Mailgun and Mandrill and the Python Email and SMTP library.

-In other words, all emails are sent by SMTP.
+In this service, all emails are sent by SMTP.
 The reason for choosing SMTP is because Python has a solid library that supports this protocol and it is simple to use.
-The user of the service is hidden from which service provider is being used underlyingly.
-When one of the Email service provider is failed, this Email service will use the other Email service provider in automatic way
+The user of the service is hidden from which service provider is being used underlyingly in a sense.
+When one of the Email service provider is failed, this Email service will use the other Email service provider in automatic way.

-For attachments, you can add more than one files by putting file names in the text area separated by white-space
+For attachments, you can add more than one files by putting file names in the text area separated by white-space.

 Requirement to use
 ==================
 In order to send the emails with Mailgun or Mandrill, you need to first create accounts with these two Email service providers.
-You can then update the login information in mailgun_send_email.py and mandrill_send_email.py.
+You can then update the login information in "mailgun_send_email.py" and "mandrill_send_email.py" (Those lines below the comments).

 Usage
 =====